unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 <a href="/images/stapler5.png"><img src="/images/stapler5.png"></a>

-All I did was save the file to my desktop, and removed the .jpeg extension.
-When we open to review the file we can see the following:
+All I did was save the file to my desktop, and removed the .jpeg extension during the saving process.
+Once downloaded, I saw that the file was a PHP file.
+The file contained the following information:

 ```php
 // ** MySQL settings - You can get this info from your web host ** //